forestryio/forestry.io/hugo/content/docs/editing/index.md

     weight: 1

 ---
-Forestry allows editors to manage their website in a variety of different ways.
+Forestry allows editors and guests to manage their website in a variety of different ways.
 This enables developers to build powerful, static sites while empowering editors to take full control over their content.

+For more information on guest and editor roles see [user roles](/docs/settings/team-management/#user-roles)

 ![](/uploads/2018/01/10.png)